 - Charismatic, positive, warm presence — able to make connections and build community with young people and adults.

-We are explicitly committed to building a new, more racially and economically diverse generation of environmental leaders — and seek nominees that reflect this commitment.
+We are explicitly committed to building a new, more racially and culturally inclusive generation of environmental leaders — and seek nominees that reflect this commitment.

 The Leader in Residence’s Role

-During the week of May 8 or 15 (based on the leader’s availability), the Environmental Leader in Residence would:
+During the week of April 2 or 9, the Environmental Leader in Residence would:

-- Sit in on classes, enjoy school lunch, and participate in life at Common Ground.
+- Sit in on classes, enjoy school lunch, join in after-school programs, and participate in life at Common Ground.

 - Help to lead a workshop or professional development opportunity for Common Ground staff.